vipafattal/Magenta-Navigation/README.md

 | scaleImg                   | this will modify img scale in every item                              | 1f            |

-#### note you shouldn't put more than 4 elements in the navigation.
+#### Note you shouldn't put more than 4 elements in the navigation.

 #### Example :
 ```xml